crossbrowsertesting/ci-common/README.md

-## java-plugins-common (maven project)
+## java-plugins-common (gradle project)
 - contains common classes for CI Plugins in Java
 - made specifically for the Continuous Integration plugins but might be useful elsewhere also

 ### To include in your project
 #### normal java project
-easiest method is to import the jar file located within the target directory
+easiest method is to import the jar file located within the "build/libs" directory
 #### maven project
 - for a maven project you can add it as a dependency in your pom.xml file
 - the jar is publicly hosted with [JitPack.io](https://jitpack.io#crossbrowsertesting/ci-common)